 Note that students with disabilities or ongoing medical conditions have a responsibility to provide relevant and current evidence from a professional (for example, a medical doctor) to support any adjustment, in fairness to all students.
 If a student's condition is not clearly stated as having a permanent impact that requires special consideration, the College may require updated evidence at the end of an original period.

-Important note: There are only two exceptions to our confidentiality policy.
-If we judge that you or someone else is in serious and imminent danger, we will give information to the appropriate people, for example medical personnel.
+Important note: There are only three exceptions to our confidentiality policy.
+If we judge that you or someone else is in serious and imminent danger, or if a child (anyone under the age of 18) is involved in your disclosure we will give information to the appropriate people, for example medical personnel.
 We are obliged by law to do this.

 If you have any questions about this, please ask any staff member or Peer Supporter.